 Across the region, anti-corruption bodies face similar challenges.
 Often, the laws in a country are rather good, so the legal framework is there.
 But in practice, the bodies often struggle for resources: money is short, and there aren’t enough qualified people to do the necessary work.
 Political interference is also an issue.

 Countries should create more transparent system, and find better ways of appointing heads of agencies to make sure they are independent.
 But often, more can also be done on the “demand side” – how much pressure are citizens really putting on politicians?

-the full report, including a chapter on Namibia, will be online soon and we will link to it here when it is available.
+the full report, including a chapter on Namibia, can be found here.

 — Lusako Munyenyembe (@LusakoLM) March 22, 2017

 Over a whole day of discussions, experts on corruption, heads of anti-corruption agencies as well as MPs from the region discussed a variety of issues around corruption.
 A few tweets from attendants will give you some insight.

 The keynote speech addressed illicit financial flows, a current hot topic in anti-corruption activism.

 Meanwhile, MPs reminded participants of the limits of political will to provide oversight over public accounts: